digital marketing guide

 Finally, and likely most obvious to you, your website will need to contain static content.
 This information covers the basics of your website.
 Your business hours, a summary describing the services or products you offer, and a way to contact you are all important to include in your static content.

 Like evergreen content, static content rarely changes.
 However, you may find that a few minor tweaks may be necessary from time to time to reflect changes in your business.
-For example, you may be introducing a new member of staff, or you may wish to inform customers of modified holiday hours.
+For example, you may be introducing a new employee, or a new product or service offering.

 What Makes Content Good?